 Table of Contents Hide

 Wood-boring insects or woodworms are a menace to all kinds of wooden things in and around the house.
-Starting from hardwood to bamboo, wood-boring insects can damage all kinds of wood if not treated at the earliest.
-Are looking for ways of how to get rid of wood borer from your roof, wooden furniture, fence, or barn wood?
-You first need to know the types, signs, and some basic facts about these insects that make their home and breed inside wood.
+From hardwood to bamboo, these insects can damage all kinds of wood if not treated at the earliest.

-How to Recognize the Signs of Woodworm Infestation?
+What are the Signs of Wood Borer Infestation?

-Once wood borers make nest inside a particular wooden plank or a piece, they act fast and so should you!
-With all kinds of woodworms it is vital to act as quickly as possible.
-For that, you should know what kind of insects have made their way into the timber.
-Recognizing the woodworm correctly helps greatly in eliminating them with the right treatment and choosing methods of how to get rid of wood borer permanently.
+Once wood borers make a nest inside a particular wooden plank or a piece, they act fast, and so should you!
+With all kinds of wood borers, acting as quickly as possible is vital.
+For that, you should first identify what kind of insects have made their way into the timber.

 - Tiny round exit holes (Boreholes)